 What if I give too much?

-It is unlikely that you will cause any harm if you give your child extra drops by mistake.
-If you are worried that you may have given your child too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+You are unlikely to cause harm if you give an extra dose of Ciprofloxacin drops by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to ciprofloxacin.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Ciprofloxacin drops.
+Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about

 Your child may develop a rash or itching in the ear(s) while using the Ciprofloxacin drops.
 This will stop when the course of treatment is finished.
 If it is a problem, contact your doctor for advice.